 Image via Super Healthy Kids

-This is delicious right out of the oven, tossed with pasta, served alongside other veggies or meat, or stirred into scrambled eggs.
+Roasted butternut squash is delicious right out of the oven, tossed with pasta, served alongside other veggies or meat, or stirred into scrambled eggs.
 If you leave out the salt, you can serve chilled leftovers over plain yogurt or in a smoothie too.

 Image via New York Times

-This recipe has a tahini sauce, but the broccoli is really so good on its own that you can skip it!
+This recipe for roasted broccoli has a tahini sauce that adult may like, but the broccoli is really so good on its own that you can skip it!
 (Or, of course, offer some ketchup for dipping.)

 Image via Super Healthy Kids